hkbudb/disk-vss-survey/README.md

 - **[MovieLens-10M](https://dl.acm.org/doi/pdf/10.1145/2827872)** is a movie recommender dataset containing 10M user–movie ratings plus tag applications (with movie/user IDs and tags as metadata), which is commonly converted into high-dimensional sparse sets/vectors (e.g., item/tag incidence) for set-similarity search (e.g., Jaccard).
 - **[Kosarak](https://dl.acm.org/doi/pdf/10.1145/1007730.1007744)** is an anonymized click-stream transaction log from a Hungarian online news portal, where each record is a sparse set of item/page IDs and can be directly used as a set/binary vector.
-- **[OpenAI-3072](https://huggingface.co/datasets/Qdrant/dbpedia-entities-openai3-text-embedding-3-large-3072-1M), [OpenAI-1536](https://huggingface.co/datasets/Qdrant/dbpedia-entities-openai3-text-embedding-3-large-1536-1M)** are text embedding dataset derived from the first one million entries of *[dbpedia-entity](https://openreview.net/forum?id=wCu6T5xFjeJ)*.
+- **[OpenAI-3072](https://huggingface.co/datasets/Qdrant/dbpedia-entities-openai3-text-embedding-3-large-3072-1M), [OpenAI-1536](https://huggingface.co/datasets/Qdrant/dbpedia-entities-openai3-text-embedding-3-large-1536-1M)** are text embedding datasets derived from the first one million entries of *[dbpedia-entity](https://openreview.net/forum?id=wCu6T5xFjeJ)*.
 Each entry concatenates the *title* and *text* fields and is encoded using the OpenAI *[text-embedding-3-large](https://platform.openai.com/docs/models/text-embedding-3-large)* model.
 The dataset is released in two dimensionalities (3072 and 1536) and includes metadata such as *id*, *title*, and *text*.
 - **[WIT-ResNet50](https://dl.acm.org/doi/pdf/10.1145/3404835.3463257)** is an auxiliary vector dataset released for the Wikipedia Image–Caption Matching competition, consisting of a large subset of WIT images represented by 2048-dimensional [*ResNet-50*](https://openaccess.thecvf.com/content_cvpr_2016/papers/He_Deep_Residual_Learning_CVPR_2016_paper.pdf) features extracted from the penultimate layer of an ImageNet-pretrained model.
 - **[Enron](https://bklimt.com/papers/2004_klimt_ecml.pdf)** is a large email corpus (message text plus headers such as sender/recipient and folder organization), commonly vectorized via text representations, and it includes folder structure/metadata that can be used as filter attributes.
 - **[Wiki](https://dumps.wikimedia.org)** is a multilingual Wikipedia paragraph corpus (300+ languages) where articles are chunked into paragraphs and encoded into 1024-dimensional vectors using *[Cohere Embed v3](https://cohere.com/blog/introducing-embed-v3)* model; each record retains metadata fields such as *url*, *title*, and *text* that can be used for filtering.